discsim/frank/docs/quickstart.rst

 .. literalinclude:: ../frank/parameter_descriptions.json
     :linenos:
     :language: json

-A template parameter file is `here <https://github.com/discsim/frank/blob/master/frank/parameter_template.txt>`_;
-just save a local copy and note that anytime you run a fit without specifying `-p`, frank's internal `default_parameters.json` will be used.

 That's it!
 By default frank saves (in `save_dir`) the parameter file you use as `frank_used_pars.json`, the fitted brightness profile as `<uvtable_filename>_frank_profile_fit.txt`,